stachuman/boox-template-generator/TUTORIAL.md

 ### Adding Your First Link

-Let's add a simple link to your daily master page that goes to the next day.
+Let's add a simple link to your daily page design that goes to the next day.

 **Step-by-Step Link Creation:**

 **1. Add a Link Widget**
-- In your daily master page, add an "Internal Link" widget
+- In your daily page design (Step 1), add an "Internal Link" widget
 - Position it where you want the clickable area (like bottom right)
 - Make it big enough to tap easily with your finger